neha27102/newHackNdore/README.md

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any inquiries or feedback, please contact [your-email@example.com](lalgetanishk@gmail.com).
+For any inquiries or feedback, please contact-(lalgetanishk@gmail.com).

 ---